Should a child with head lice be kept off school?

 Malathion (eg Derbac-M, Prioderm)

 This is a chemical insecticide.
 You apply it to your hair and scalp, and leave it for 12 hours or overnight, then wash it out using shampoo.
-It’s suitable to use if you have a skin condition, but check with your GP if you wish to use it on children under six months, as you may need a prescription.
+Some preparations are not recommended for children who have severe eczema or asthma.
+Check with your GP if you wish to use it on children under six months, as you may need a prescription.

 This treatment involves removing lice by regularly combing wet hair with a plastic, fine-toothed comb (‘Bug Buster’ comb).
 You need to do this every four days for a minimum of two weeks, spending around 30 minutes each time combing through your entire head.
 It’s important that you keep wet combing your hair until you haven’t seen any full-grown lice for three consecutive sessions.
 You might find wet combing easier to do by applying a few drops of vegetable oil or conditioner to your hair – this stops the lice moving so rapidly.

-There are also electronic nit combs available, but they aren’t currently recommended for treating head lice.
+There are also electronic nit combs available, but there isn’t any good evidence that they are effective so they aren’t currently recommended for treating head lice.

 If you’re pregnant or breastfeeding, you should treat head lice with wet combing or dimeticone 4% lotion.
 If these options don’t work, you might need to use a chemical insecticide.
-Always speak to your GP or your pharmacist before using any insecticides.
+Always speak to your pharmacist or GP before using any insecticides.

 There is no good way of preventing head lice.
 The best way to prevent them spreading is to check your whole family’s heads for lice regularly.
 You can do this by detection combing on a weekly basis, or as often as you want.
-This will help you find any lice before they have a chance to breed and lay nits.
-You can then treat them quickly to prevent them from spreading to other people.
+This may help you find any lice before they can breed and means you can treat them quickly to prevent them from spreading.

 If you find a living, moving louse on one of your family’s heads, you should check all other members of your household carefully.
 This way, those who are infected can be treated at the same time.

-You don’t need to wash clothing or bedding, because head lice that fall off your head (for example, onto hats or pillows) are likely to die soon after.
+You don’t need to wash clothing or bedding – head lice that fall off your head (onto hats or pillows) are likely to die soon after.